-The conditions for driving under the influence (DUI) and driving while intoxicated (DWI) in California are different.
-The fee is determined by the driver’s age and whether the car is personal or commercial.
+The conditions for driving under the influence (DUI) and driving while intoxicated (DWI) in California differ.
+The driver’s age determines the fee and whether the car is personal or commercial.
 You will be charged with DUI or DWI in the state if you are:

 Over the age of 21, with a blood alcohol concentration (BAC) of 0.08 percent or higher

 Under the age of 21 and with a blood alcohol concentration (BAC) of 0.01 percent or higher

 Operating or driving a commercial vehicle with a blood alcohol content (BAC) of 0.04 percent or higher is illegal.